Finerenone: Legal status

+Brand names

+Finerenone is sold under the brand names Kerendia and Firialta.

 Research

-In the Phase II ARTS-DN study, finerenone dose-dependently reduced urine albumin to creatinine ratio in patients with diabetic kidney disease.
-Based on these findings, finerenone is being studied in the large Phase III FIDELIO and FIGARO outcome studies designed to assess whether finerenone reduces risk of CKD progression and adverse cardiovascular events in patients with Chronic Kidney Disease and Type 2 Diabetes.
-These trials have enrolled more than 13,000 patients with primary completion of FIDELIO anticipated in 2020 and FIGARO IN 2021.
+In a phase II study, finerenone reduced urine albumin to creatinine ratio in patients with diabetic kidney disease.
+Based on that finding, it is being studied in phase studies designed to assess whether it reduces risk of progression of chronic kidney disease and adverse cardiovascular events in patients with type 2 diabetes.
+These studies have enrolled more than 13,000 patients with primary completion anticipated in 2020 and 2021.